MicroEJ/docs/VEEPortingGuide/uiImageLoader.rst

 module.
 The decoders belong to distinct modules, and either or several may be installed.

-In the platform configuration file, check :guilabel:`UI` > :guilabel:`Image PNG Decoder` to install the runtime PNG decoder.
+In the VEE Port configuration file, check :guilabel:`UI` > :guilabel:`Image PNG Decoder` to install the runtime PNG decoder.
 Check :guilabel:`UI` > :guilabel:`Image BMP Monochrome Decoder` to install the runtime BMP monochrom decoder.